amikoelvis/alx-airbnb-database/database-adv-script/README.md

 ---

+📌 **Explanation:**

+The subquery calculates the average rating for each property.

+The outer query retrieves all property details for those meeting the rating threshold.

+This is a non-correlated subquery — it runs independently of the outer query.

+---

 ## ✅ 2.
 Correlated Subquery – Users with More Than 3 Bookings

 **Task**: Task: Find all users who have made more than three bookings..